Degree Requirements for the Graduate Program

 c.
 Writing and defense of the dissertation.

-- A core requirement of six four-hour courses or seminars in philosophy of the student's choosing
+- A core requirement of six three-hour courses or seminars in philosophy of the student's choosing

-- A core supplement of either (a) an internship together with an internship report or (b) three additional four hour courses or seminars in Philosophy
+- A core supplement of either (a) an internship together with an internship report or (b) three additional three hour courses or seminars in Philosophy

 - The M.A. examination